pvasa/EasyCrypt/README.md

 * Password stretching with PBKDF2
 * Random IV generated on each encryption (16 bytes)
 * Supports MD5, SHA1, and SHA2 hash functions
-* SecureRandom fixes on Android below KitKat
-* Generate key manually with SecureRandom or random.org
+* Generate secure keys with SecureRandom or random.org
 * Asymmetric encryption with RSA
 * Auto handle large data by using hybrid asymmetric encryption
 * Supported RSA key sizes are 2048 bits and 4096 bits